From Slavery to Freedom Tour

 Explore stories of life on the plantation and take a deeper look into the daily experiences of those who lived and labored at Monticello.

-Explore Monticello's wide selection of publications that bring history forward through the stories of the plantation community and their descendants.
+Explore our wide selection of publications that bring history forward through the stories of Monticello's enslaved community and their descendants.

-Explore the stories of remarkable families and individuals — free and enslaved — from over seven generations, through Monticello's tours, the Getting Word Project, exhibitions, digital resources and special events.
+Learn about some of the remarkable families and individuals — free and enslaved — spanning over seven generations through Monticello's tours, the Getting Word Project, exhibitions, digital resources, and special events.

 ADDRESS: